hmunish/chatz/README.md

-As I recieve submitMessage request I will push the message in specific chat id Will emit a message in the contact user email room
+As I recieve submitMessage request I will push the message in specific chat id Will emit a message in the contact user email room function emitServerMessageUpdateMessage function submitMessage function sendLastMessage

-function emitServerMessageUpdateMessage
-function submitMessage
-function sendLastMessage
+contactList.onClick(handler(chatId))

+state.user.chat.find(chatId)

+loadChat(chat){

+}

+On request of addMessage ->
+Add message to the database of the current chat id release an event to room of the other user for the new message

+addMessage(req, res, next) => {
+req.body.chatId
+req.body.message
+add message to chat id

+    release event to contactId group with message, chatId

+}